aknierim/ml_project/README.md

 ## Installation

 To use the code in this repository, install the conda virtual environment found in `environment.yml`.
-An installation of [Miniforge3](https://github.com/conda-forge/miniforge) is recommended due to it providing a minimal installation of Python together with the fast and reliable mamba package manager.
+An installation of [Miniforge3](https://github.com/conda-forge/miniforge) is recommended since it provides a minimal installation of Python together with the fast and reliable mamba package manager.

 The environment can be installed via